 Vital statistics: Napier has grown rapidly.
-The total student population is over 17,500 with close to 5,000 coming from outside the EU.
+The total student population is over 17,800 with over 5,500 coming from outside the EU.

 Cheap to live there?
 Scotland's capital can be easy or hard on the pocket, depending on where you live.
-You can pay anywhere between £60 and £100 per week for a room in a shared flat.
+You can pay anything from £70 a week for a room in a shared flat.

 Transport links: Fast and efficient rail, air and bus connections link Edinburgh to the rest of Scotland and the UK.
 There is also a bus service to take you between campuses and into the city.